-Typically, a student concentrating in Biopsychology at New College emphasizes biology or psychology but takes a significant number of courses in the second discipline.
+Typically, a student concentrating in Biopsychology emphasizes biology or psychology but takes a significant number of courses in the second discipline.

 Core courses include General Biology, Introductory Psychology, Animal Behavior, Cognitive Psychology, Statistics, and Biological Psychology after which students can select among advanced classes in Animal Learning, Comparative Cognition, Sensation and Perception, Neurobiology, Neuroanatomy, Coral Reef Ecology, and more.